 Companies that only depend on humans to price their items or services run into these issues:

-- Retail teams aren’t able to gather or process all of the data they need in order to set the right prices in a timely manner.
+- Retail teams cannot gather or process all the data they need to set the correct prices promptly.

 - Managers often end up making errors when gathering and evaluating data.

-- Pricing Managers don’t have enough time to figure out a balanced long-term pricing strategy as they use up most of their time gathering and evaluating data.
+- Pricing Managers don’t have enough time to figure out a balanced long-term pricing strategy as they spend most of their time gathering and evaluating data.
 Therefore, they experience “symptomatic” pricing since they alter prices for a narrow group of items instead of for the entire assortment.

-- Pricing decisions that are made by humans tend to be subjective and are always based on how competent the expert is; the better the expert is, the better their decisions will be.
+- Pricing decisions that humans make tend to be subjective and are always based on how competent the expert is; the better the expert is, the better their choices will be.

 - It’s impossible to have the same success from pricing decisions each time as they’re based on the intuition of the set manager and thus can’t be taken apart and turned into an action plan.

-- It’s difficult to onboard a new pricing professional as the retailer doesn’t have a documented pricing history.
+- It isn’t easy to onboard a new pricing professional as the retailer doesn’t have a documented pricing history.

 The Advantages of Machine Learning

-AI-based algorithms devour every single available data point regarding each transaction in the retailer’s pricing history along with data about seasonality, customer behavior, and many others and learn from them.
-They stock every single experience, good and bad, evaluate it, and then make the information available to the retail teams at any time.
+AI-based algorithms devour every available data point regarding each transaction in the retailer’s pricing history, along with data about seasonality, customer behavior, and many others, and learn from them.
+They stock every experience, good and bad, evaluate it, and then make the information available to the retail teams at any time.

-In addition, when making predictions, they take into consideration both the retailer’s needs and goals.
+In addition, they consider both the retailer’s needs and goals when making predictions.

 With the help of ML, retailers can:

 - Predict the impression of each pricing decision

 - Pay attention to high-level tasks instead of gathering information